alavrouk/Anyone-Can-Cook/README.md

-# 🐀👨‍🍳 Anyone Can Cook: Serving Up Insights on Bias in Pre-Training Dat.
+# 🐀👨‍🍳 Anyone Can Cook: Serving Up Insights on Bias in Pre-Training Data.

 This repo houses the dataset used in my paper.
 Each item's use and contents is listed below.